tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 appliances or behaviors (Attari et al., 2010).
-Additionally, meta-analytic findings suggest that people respond more robustly to household-level feedback that situates their usage within a personalized framework, thereby reducing the cognitive burden of figuring out next steps (Nemati & Penn, 2020).
+Additionally, meta-analytic findings suggest that people respond more robustly to household-level feedback that situates their usage within a personalized framework, thereby reducing the cognitive burden of determining next steps (Nemati & Penn, 2020).

 Despite existing studies on energy-use communication and format effects,